cesarderio/reading-notes/401-reading-notes/class-35.md

 A **graph** is a data structure which is non-linear.
 Graphs hold collections of **vertices** / (*nodes*).
 These *nodes* can potentially be connected with line segments named **edges**

+- a other data structures fit into this category
+- data AND connections get "interesting"

 #### Terminology

 **Vertex** - (node) a data object that can have zero or more adjecent vertices.